lavanet/docs/docs/lava-blockchain/join-testnet-manual-cosmovisor.md

     cp genesis_json/genesis.json $lava_config_folder/genesis.json
     ```

+    Please note that `cosmovisor` will throw an error, this is ok:
     ```bash
     # Please note that cosmovisor will throw an error, this is ok:
     # lstat /home/ubuntu/.lava/cosmovisor/current/upgrade-info.json: no such file or directory